mohamedfahmy1318/bian/README.md

-# 🕌 Bail Islamic App
+# 🕌 Bian Islamic App

 **Bail Islamic App** is a comprehensive Islamic application built using **Flutter**, designed to help Muslims stay connected to their faith.
 It offers features such as Quran reading, Azkar, Prayer Times, Hijri Calendar, and more—all in a user-friendly and beautifully designed interface.